If you’re considering composite bonding, one practical concern often comes up before anything else – how will it affect your bite?

 Can bonding cause jaw pain?

-Bonding itself does not cause jaw pain.
+Bonding itself should not cause jaw pain when the bite is balanced.
 However, if a high contact point is left unadjusted, it can create uneven pressure that may lead to temporary discomfort.
 This is why follow-up adjustments are important if anything feels off.

 Is it normal for my bite to feel slightly different for a few days?